ShawnZong/amazing-game-analytics-ai-chatbot/README.md

 **Tool Coverage:**

-- Implement more MCP tools to cover all RAWG APIs
 - Expand the range of queries the system can handle
 - Add specialized tools for different types of game data analysis